-This is observable and measurable, from who leads and owns the companies that are building, investing in and operating solar projects; to who has access to solar savings; to where solar projects are being built.
+This is observable and measurable, from who leads and owns the companies that are building, investing in, and operating solar projects; to who has access to solar savings; to where solar projects are being built.

 For solar, some of these challenges are inherent because the market is structured based on incentives that can be accessed only by wealthy people and companies with sufficient income and financial capital to be able to use tax credits.
 Systems produce outcomes according to the values on which they’re founded, and national incentives for solar and other renewables value reducing taxes for the wealthy.
 Vastly more wealth is held by white people and vastly more companies, including solar companies, are led by white people and specifically white men.
 Therefore, a consequence of the solar market incentives structure is to make the same people and companies that are already wealthy even wealthier.
-While women, African-Americans and other people of color may be able get jobs, ownership is constrained to those who already have capital.
+Comparatively, while women, African-Americans, and other people of color may be able to get jobs, ownership is constrained to those who already have capital.